MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/lifecycle-services/support-experience.md

 # required metadata

 title: Set up technical support for Finance and Operations
-description: This article provides information about the support experience.
+description: This article provides information about the support experience for cloud and on-premises deployments.
 It describes the setup that is required and also explains how to create and work with support issues.
 author: kfend
 manager: AnnBe
 ms.date: 04/04/2017